EnigmaKeyCEO/actimate-takehome/PLANNING.md

 ## Backend

 - [X] Deploy the barebones backend to AWS
-- [/] Add additional Amplify backend configuration needed for the frontend (dynamodb)
+- [X] Add additional Amplify backend configuration needed for the frontend (dynamodb)
 - [/] Create the signed URL method
 - [X] Setup the CI/CD pipeline